lucialarraona/dtu_mlops23_project/reports/README.md

 >
 > Answer:

-We used the *pyreq* package, which creates the requirements.txt file, with list of project dependencies.
-We were also developing our code in a separate conda environment, we coudl get the list of dependencies by using *pip freeze* command.
-Copy of our development environment is created when running *pip install requirements.txt* command.
+To automatically create and maintain the requirements.txt file, which contains information about all of the project dependencies, we used the *pipreqs* package.
+The file created this way contains only packages used in the current project, not all of the packages installed in the environment.
+We were also developing our code in a separate conda environment, therefore we could get the list of dependencies by using `pip freeze` command.
+The file with requirements has to be updated after every created change, to ensure that it contains up-to-date dependencies.

+ Our development environment is copied when running `pip install requirements.txt` command.
 It's recommended to first create new python environment (e.g. with conda create --name my_env), and install dependencies afterwards.

 ### Question 5